davidmoten/geo/README.md

 ```
 The starred line corresponds to the hash length suggested above and corresponds to the lowest value of `n*m/a`.

 The recommended hash length for this example is 3.
-Increasing to 4 may be advantageous depending on your situation.
-Increasing to 5 and above could clearly have a big negative impact on processing times but this will depend again on your situation.
+Increasing to 4 or 5 may be advantageous depending on your situation.
+Increasing to 6 might have a big negative impact on processing times but this will depend again on your situation.

+A rigorous exploration of this topic would be fun to do or see.
+Let me know if you've done it or have a link and I'll update this page!

 ###Benchmarks
 Inserted 10,000,000 records into an embedded H2 instance which uses B-tree indexes.
 The records were geographically randomly distributed across a region then a bounding box of 1/50th the area of the region was chosen.
 Query performed as follows (time is the time to run the query and iterate the results):